 The ultimate controlling party of PraxisIFM Trust Limited is PraxisIFM Group Limited ('PGL').
-Until 3 December 2021, PGL was also the ultimate controlling party of Sanne Fund Services (Guernsey) Limited ('SFSGL') (formerly Praxis Fund Services Limited), the administrator of the Company.
-SFSGL is deemed to be a related party, as Janine Lewis (a Director of the Company) is a director of SFSGL; David Stephenson (a Director of the Company) is an employee of SFSGL; Keri Lancaster-King (a Director of the Company) is a director of SFSGL; and Chris Hickling (a Director of the Company until his resignation on 20 August 2021) is a director of Sanne Holdings (Guernsey) Limited, the immediate parent of SFSGL.
-During the year SFSGL earned £75,007 (2020: £81,742) for their services as administrator.
-At the year end date administration fees of £12,000 had been paid to SFSGL in advance (2020: £12,515) and interest on outstanding fees of £5,438 (2020: £5,215) was payable to SFSGL.
+PGL is also the ultimate controlling party of Praxis Fund Services Limited ('PFSL'), the administrator of the Company.
+PFSL is deemed to be a related party, as Janine Lewis (a Director of the Company) is a director of PFSL and a shareholder in PGL; Chris Hickling (a Director of the Company) is a director of Praxis Fund Holdings Limited, the immediate parent company of PFSL and a shareholder in PGL; and David Stephenson (a Director of the Company) is an employee of PFSL and a shareholder in PGL; During the year PFSL earned £81,742 (2019: £89,030) for their services as administrator.
+At the year end date administration fees of £12,515 had been paid to PFSL in advance (2019: £14,756) and interest on outstanding fees of £5,215 (2019: £Nil) was payable to PFSL.

-The Investment Advisor, Investec Corporate and Institutional Banking ("ICIB"), a division of Investec Bank Limited, and Investec Bank Limited itself, are deemed to be related parties.
-During the year ICIB earned £355,870 (2020: £377,660) for their services as investment advisor.
-At the year end date advisory fees of £57,779 (2020: £60,257) had been paid to ICIB in advance and interest on outstanding fees of £35,641 (2020: £35,421) was payable to ICIB.
-The balances and transactions during the year with Investec Bank Limited related to the investments at amortised cost are disclosed in note 8.
+The Investment Advisor, Investec Corporate and Institutional Banking ("ICIB"), a division of Investec Bank Limited, the issuer of the Company's Notes, is deemed to be a related party due to the significant influence it can exert over the operations of the Company.
+During the year ICIB earned £377,660 (2019: £343,930) for their services as investment advisor.
+At the year end date advisory fees of £60,257 (2019: £63,383) had been paid to ICIB in advance and interest on outstanding fees of £35,421 (2019: £9,375) was payable to ICIB.

-18. FINANCIAL INSTRUMENT RISK FACTORS
+19. FINANCIAL INSTRUMENT RISK FACTORS